 Joshua Adler is the founding CEO of Sourcewater, the water exchange for the energy ecosystem, which he conceived in the Massachusetts Institute of Technology’s Energy Ventures program.
 Sourcewater’s mission is to use I.T., data and markets to reduce the primary cost and impact of upstream energy production: Water.
 Mr. Adler is a successful entrepreneur and angel investor who has founded energy, real estate, medical technology, and internet companies and was a U.S. Treasury official for President George W. Bush.
 He is a graduate of Yale University and MIT and resides in Houston, Texas.

-Mr. Anderson joins Layne from Southcross Energy Partners, L.P., a Master Limited Partnership engaged in the natural gas midstream business, where he served as Chief Financial Officer since 2012.
-Mr. Anderson previously served as Chief Financial Officer of Exterran Holdings, Inc. and Exterran Partners, L.P., a global market leader in natural gas compression and oil and gas services, from 2003 until 2012.
-Mr. Anderson also served as Chief Financial Officer and as Chairman and Chief Executive Officer at Azurix Corp., a global owner and operator of water and wastewater assets, during his tenure from 1999 until 2003.
-Mr. Anderson began his career with JPMorgan Chase & Co. as an investment banker after earning his undergraduate degree in business from Texas Tech University and his MBA from The Wharton School of the University of Pennsylvania.
+Mr. Anderson is Chief Executive Officer of Layne Water Midstream (LWM), a company he founded in 2016.
+LWM is a leading water midstream company with significant source water, produced water, pipeline transportation and disposal infrastructure in the Permian Basin.
+Mr. Anderson has been in the water and energy business over the past 20 years, serving in a variety of executive management roles including Chief Financial Officer of Layne Christensen, a 135-year old water infrastructure and services company, Chief Financial Officer of Southcross Energy Partners, an MLP engaged in natural gas gathering and processing, Chief Financial Officer of Exterran Holdings and Exterran Partners, a global market leader in natural gas compression and services, and as Chief Financial Officer and Chief Executive Officer at Azurix Corp., a global owner and operator of water and wastewater assets.
+Mr. Anderson began his career with JPMorgan Chase as an investment banker specializing in mergers and acquisitions after earning his undergraduate degree in business from Texas Tech University and his M.B.A. from The Wharton School of the University of Pennsylvania.